alphagov/paas-tech-docs/source/documentation/deploying_services/redis.md

 You must:

-- install the Redis CLI tool on your local machine (this is included in the [standard Redis installation](https://redis.io/download) [external link])
+- install the Redis CLI tool on your local machine (this is included in the [standard Redis installation](https://redis.io/download))
 - [log into Cloud Foundry](/get_started.html#set-up-command-line)
 - [target the space](/deploying_apps.html#set-a-target) where your Redis service instance is located